shannah/xataface-fdf-module/README.md

 ~~~

 The use of `$record->getURL()` allows us to generate the appropriate URL for the current record, rather than making the action go to the same record every time.
 You could also achieve similar using the `$app->url()` method.

+##Tutorial: Creating PDF Forms with Open Office and Xataface

+[This tutorial](docs/OpenOfficePDFFormTutorial.md) shows you how to use open office to create a PDF form that can be used in Xataface to generate PDF reports.

 ##Credits